 5h 2m • COURSE

-Bolster your cloud computing skillset by getting up to speed with the fundamentals of cloud architecture.
-Learn about the business and technical requirements of building a strong architecture, cloud parts, how to build your first architecture, and more.
+Get up to speed with the fundamentals of cloud architecture.
+Learn about the business and technical requirements of building a strong architecture, cloud parts, and more.

 1h 1m • COURSE